Da0t/Da0t/README.md

 Data Science & Economics student at UC San Diego with a focus on applied AI, geospatial systems, and defense technology.
 I build end-to-end systems across the full stack, from ML pipelines to deployed hardware, and compete in hackathons to stay sharp on execution under pressure.

+My work spans real-time AI wearables, counter-drone detection systems, IoT dashboards, and multimodal RAG pipelines.
+I care about shipping things that work in the real world, not just in notebooks.

+When I'm not coding, I'm probably at a hackathon, reading about geospatial ML, or figuring out how to make the next thing faster and smaller.

+---

+## Experience

+- **Full-Stack Developer Intern**, SEO USA
+- **Software Engineer**, AISC @ UC San Diego
+- **Undergraduate Researcher**, Economics Research Lab @ UC San Diego

+## Leadership

+- **VP of Project Operations**, DataWorks @ UC San Diego
+- **Volunteer**, CALPIRG Students

 ---

 ---